srcimon/screwbox/UNRELEASED-CHANGES.md

 - Fixed crash when loading Tiled maps with layers containing `class` attribute
 - Fixed light map shift on outer edges of the screen
+- Fixed another threading issue preventing the engine to quit on errors

 ### 🧽 Cleanup & refactoring